Wednesday, 31 May 2023

 The donkey got the leftover lettuce

-The food was rustic and served by our drivers.
-Platters of sheep’s cheese and cured meats with ‘pane carasau’ (Sardinian bread) were followed by suckling pig and roast sausage which was delicious.
+The food, served by our drivers, was rustic and delicious.
+Platters of sheep’s cheese and cured meats with ‘pane carasau’ (Sardinian bread) were followed by suckling pig and roast sausage which was reakky delicious.
+We could have also tried the brains, tongue etc of the beast if we wanted to.
+I was keen to try the tongue but someone beat me to it.
+The tomatoes served with the meat were huge and juicy.
 All that was washed down with many jugs of good Sardinian red wine, a Cannonau special to the region.
 We even had dessert - melon served on lettuce leaves drizzled with mountain honey plus a little digestive - Mirto, a traditional Sardinian liquor made from the berries of the myrtle bush.
-It was quite an experience.
+It was quite an experience and absolutely scrumptious.

-We returned exhausted and bruised but happy.
-Last night we dined alone not that we really need much feeding.
+We returned to our hotel exhausted and bruised but happy.
+That night Lindsay and I dined alone - not that we really need much feeding.
 I had goat cooked with wild fennel and Lindsay had sausages of cured pork roasted over the open fire.
 Plus a bottle of Sardinian red.
-We’re really enjoying the wines.
+We are really enjoying the Sardinian wines.

 No comments: